-The Industrial Internet Reference Architecture (IIRA) [17] is a standards-based open architecture for Industrial Internet of Things (IIoT) systems.
-The IIRA pretends to exploit its value thanks to its broad industry applicability in enhancing common understanding, drive interoperability, mapping technologies and standardising development.
-The IIRA description and its representation are generic and at a high level of abstraction, to better support the requisite of broad applicability to different sectors (e.g., energy, healthcare, manufacturing, and transportation).
-The IIRA distils and abstracts common characteristics, features and patterns from use cases defined in the Industrial Internet Consortium (IIC, the promoter committee of IIRA) and elsewhere.
+The Industrial Internet Reference Architecture (IIRA) [18] is a standards-based open architecture for Industrial Internet of Things (IIoT) systems.
+The IIRA pretends to exploit its value thanks to its broad industry applicability in enhancing common understanding, drive interoperability, mapping technologies and standardizing development.
+IIRA description and its representation are generic and at a high level of abstraction, to better support the requisite of broad applicability to different sectors (e.g., energy, healthcare, manufacturing, and transportation).
+The IIRA "distills and abstracts" common characteristics, features and patterns from use cases defined in the Industrial Internet Consortium (IIC, the promoter committee of IIRA) and elsewhere.
 It will be refined continually as feedback is gathered from its application in the testbeds developed in the IIC and real applications.
-The IIRA is also intended to be independent from nowadays technologies to be a conceptual reference point for future deployments, independently of specific technology, and not to tie the IIoT community to existing ones, removing possible barriers for future applied research.
+The IIRA is also intended to be independent from nowadays technologies to be a conceptual reference point for future deployments, independently from the specific technology and not to tie the IIoT community to existing ones, removing possible barriers for future applied research.

-The IIRA has two declared purposes:
+IIRA has two declared purposes: